gbdev/pandocs/content/Pan_Docs.md

 <https://problemkaputt.de/pandocs.htm> and in the manual of newer
 versions of the [no\$gmb](no$gmb "wikilink") debugger.
-Nocash discontinued no$gmb development at version 2.5 due to widespread copyright infringement of the registered version
+Nocash discontinued no$gmb development at version 2.5 due to widespread copyright infringement of the registered version:
-(many thanks and best wishes go to hell).
+"many thanks and best wishes go to hell."

 Pan Docs Wikification
 ---------------------

 ### Mission

-Pan Docs is the single most comprehensive technical reference to Gapy that is available to the public.
+Pan Docs is the single most comprehensive technical reference to Game Boy that is available to the public.
 It was originally written by Pan of Anthrox, and was later maintained by Martin Korth, also known for [no\$gmb](no$gmb "wikilink").
 As Pandocs is an important resource, it is